If you are collecting sponsors for the Mouth Cancer 10 KM Awareness Walk, this year, please, please ask your supporters...

 Are you checking your mouth for cancer once a month?
 Do it regularly and save your life!

-To mark the charity's 10th anniversary we are launching a simple head and neck cancer check which can be carried out by anyone at home, at any time, but ideally once per month.
+To mark the charity's 10th anniversary we launched a simple head and neck cancer check which can be carried out by anyone at home, at any time, but ideally once per month.

 There are easy to do self-check tests for a variety of other cancers and illnesses but there is nothing similar for mouth, head or neck cancer.
 Carrying out a thorough head and neck cancer examination at home can save lives.
 Be familiar with the signs and symptoms to look out for and learn to act sooner.
 Early detection is key in the fight against mouth cancers.